 \section{Data Preprocessing}

 To accurately determine the layout heuristics, it is important to get the bounding box of the entire entity span.
-If token level bounding boxes are provided, the boxes can be merged to obtain a span level box.
+If token-level bounding boxes are provided, the boxes can be merged to obtain a span-level box.
 All the paragraph/tabular regions are detected and their bounding boxes are obtained.
-We identify the region an entity belongs to by checking the entity's Intersection over Union (IoU) with the regions and assign the region with maximum IoU.
+We identify the region an entity belongs to by checking the entity's Intersection over Union (IoU) with the regions and assign the region with the maximum IoU.